-Jesus openly claims to be the Messiah in his first response to Caiaphas.
-Jesus was reluctant to explicitly identify himself as the Messiah during his public ministry, but now he formally affirms his messianic identity when the end of his life is at hand.
+Jesus claimed to be the Messiah in his first response to Caiaphas.
+Jesus was reluctant to identify Himself as the Messiah during His public ministry, but now He affirmed His messianic identity at the end of His life.
 Jesus answers Caiaphas’ question about his identity quoting two passages from the Old Testament in which the Messiah appears to be divine.
-Jesus uses the Scriptures to reveal that he is not just the Messiah, but the divine Son of God.
-Caiaphas considered blasphemy the claim of divine Messiah.
+Jesus uses the Scriptures to reveal He is not just the Messiah, but the divine Son of God, but Caiaphas considered blasphemy the claim of divine Messiah.

 As the visions during the night continued, I saw coming with the clouds of heaven